n1299cb/Impulcifer-Atmos/README.md

 `settings` allows changing behaviour without editing multiple scripts.

 ## Installing
-Impulcifer is used from a command line and requires some prerequisites.
-These installation instructions will guide you through installing everything that is needed to run Impulcifer on you own PC.
+Earprint is used from a command line and requires some prerequisites.
+These installation instructions will guide you through installing everything that is needed to run Earprint on you own PC.

 - Download and install Git: https://git-scm.com/downloads.
 When installing Git on Windows, use Windows SSL verification instead of Open SSL or you might run into problems when installing project dependencies.